Permissionless-Software-Foundation/bch-api/README.md

 indexer instead of Insight.
 - Fine grain access is controlled with a JWT token using [this back end auth server](https://github.com/Permissionless-Software-Foundation/jwt-bch-api) and [this front end](https://github.com/Permissionless-Software-Foundation/jwt-bch-frontend).
-- Default rate limits are set to 3 RPM for anonymous connections, up to 100 RPM for a full-access JWT token is used.
+- Default rate limits are set to 3 RPM for anonymous connections, 10 RPM for [free accounts](https://fullstack.cash/pricing), up to 100 RPM if a full-access JWT token is used.
 - Typescript removed and ES8 JavaScript used instead.
 - npm audit run on all dependencies.
 - [Greenkeeper](https://greenkeeper.io/) implemented for automatic dependency management